VincentVanlaer/mesa-school-labs/content/wednesday/morning-session.md

 1 directory, 31 files
 ```
-There are all of the physics modules, `pgbinary` plotting files, as well as `run_binary_support` where the main logic and evolution loop lives.
+There are all the physics modules, `pgbinary` plotting files, as well as `run_binary_support.f90` where the main logic and evolution loop lives.

 ### searching through the `binary` folder
 Sometimes you want to know how certain physics is implemented in MESA.